What is IIoT? Definition and Benefits of Industrial Internet of Things

 Benefits of Industrial IoT

+The Industrial Internet of Things can augment existing assets and maximize workforce efficiency.
 Some of the biggest drivers behind Industrial IoT implementations include a desire for improved operational efficiency, improved productivity, creating new business opportunities, and reducing downtime.
-Usually, it’s the combination of the below benefits that make the decision to move forward with Industrial IoT an easy one to make.
+Usually, it’s the combination of the below benefits that makes the decision to move forward with Industrial IoT an easy one to make.

 Increase Manufacturing Efficiency